 Students may also be required to pay additional fees for access to online resources that are not available through the Ohlone College Bookstore.
 Please check with the instructor.

 More at Textbooks: Information and Purchasing, including Online Orders, Newark Center Textbooks and Supplies, Book Buybacks, and Textbook Costs.

-- Demonstrate an understanding of the workings of the criminal justice system by applying definitions, concepts, and principles to law enforcement, courts, and correctional settings.
+- Examine the workings of the criminal justice system by applying key definitions, concepts and principles to law enforcement, courts, and correctional settings.